Our DARPA-sponsored work on Android malware collusion detection on >100,000 apps will appear at ACM AsiaCCS.

 Existing methods are not designed to defend against such sophisticated collusion attacks on Android.
 New program analysis and classification techniques on pairs or chains of apps are needed.

-Scalability and false alarms are two foremost research challenges.+ Learn more
+Scalability and false alarms are two foremost research challenges.
+Our new AsiaCCS '17 work computes the collusion threats of more than 100,000 Android apps.+ Learn more

 Context is a key for security analysts to reason about the legitimacy of observed system and network events.